microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ```

 The assertion will now pass, but the `CreateAccount` method is actually buggy (read the [write your
-first concurrency unit test](../first-concurrency-unit-test.md) tutorial to remember why is that).
+first concurrency unit test](../first-concurrency-unit-test.md) tutorial to remember why that is).
 Why does the assertion not fail?!

 The reason is that while the two asynchronous `CreateAccount` methods are invoked concurrently,
 there is no _actual_ concurrency in the test.
-While our code uses async/await methods, no code path
+While your code uses async/await methods, no code path
 introduces any concurrency (through `Task.Run`, `Task.Yield` etc), which means that the two methods
 execute sequentially, one after another.
-Let's see how we can inject some concurrency which will
+Let's see how you can inject some concurrency which will
-allow Coyote to ``shake'' the system and uncover the bug!
+allow Coyote to "shake" the system and uncover the bug!

 There are a few ways to make the test truly concurrent.
 One simple way is to tweak the mock so that
 it uses `Task.Run` to [start a new